Air conditioners for classrooms

 For most schools across the country, however, the responsibility falls to school P&Cs to make up the funding for both air conditioner units and the electricity to run them.
 Doug Garske, fundraising co-ordinator at Lane Cove West P&C in NSW said, “If it wasn’t for the P&C the school would be hard-pressed to have air conditioning in the rooms.”
 It’s vital for a fundraising group to make it clear to parents where the money will be spent, as well as the project’s time goals.
 For instance, parents will certainly be more likely to help if they know their own children will still be at the school by the time the air conditioning project is complete.

 In order to choose the best option for your school, consult the Energy Rating website so that the air conditioning units you choose will be kind on the pocket and the environment.
-The Queensland education department offers a manual for fundraising groups to help them achieve their cooling goals as sustainably as possible.

 Originally published Feb 7, 2012